A bustling resort town surrounded by natural beauty, Queenstown is probably best known as the action sports capital of the world.

-Now this might be a controversial opinion, while Fergburger is very good (I can’t dispute that), there are a couple of other equally as good burger places in Queenstown (Devil Burger in particular) which don’t have anywhere near the same wait times.
-That said, if you happen to be going past Fergburger, and the wait times are reasonable, grab yourself a Ferg Deluxe with a side of fries with the aioli.
+Now this might be a controversial opinion, but while Fergburger is very good (I can’t dispute that), there are a couple of other equally as good burger places in Queenstown (Devil Burger in particular) which don’t have anywhere near the same wait times.
+That said, if you happen to be going past Fergburger and the wait times are reasonable, grab yourself a Ferg Deluxe with a side of fries with the aioli.

 With that out of the way… Look, you’ll understand the importance when you arrive.
 Queenstown does cater really well to the tourist market with both food and evening entertainment.

-Down by the waterfront, along Beach and Rees Streets is popular with a really good selection of cafes, bars and restaurants.
+Down by the waterfront, along Beach and Rees Streets, is popular with a really good selection of cafes, bars and restaurants.

-But to be honest, everything worthwhile is within a couple of blocks, just wander around until you find something that grabs your interest.
+But to be honest, everything worthwhile is within a couple of blocks; just wander around until you find something that grabs your interest.

 If you’d like to get more information to help plan your trip to and around New Zealand… Check out the rest of my blog posts.

 And if you have a travel-related question, you would like me to answer, head on over to my contact page to get in touch and let me know.